Override a user name format

 - In the Admin Console, go to Directory > Profile Editor.

-- Click Mappings for the app, directory, or identity provider and select Configure User mappings.
+- Click Mappings for the app, directory, or identity provider and select Configure User mappings if a list appears.

 - Click Override with mapping.